dt-alliances-workshops/azure-eztravel/README.md

 # Typical Usage

+## Learner provider workshop environment

-A learner would already have a Dynatrace tenant and Azure subscription.
-Then using the Azure Cloud Shell, they would provision the workshop following these steps:
+In this use case, a learner needs to provide Dynatrace tenant and Azure subscription.

+Within the Azure console, they learner uses the Azure Cloud Shell to would provision the workshop following these steps:
 * `git clone https://github.com/dt-alliances-workshops/azure-eztravel.git`
 * `cd azure-eztravel/provision-scripts/`
 * `./input-credentials.sh`
 * `./provision-workshop.sh`
 * `cd ../learner-scripts`
 * `./show-app-urls.sh`

+## Instructor provided workshop environment

+In this use case, Dynatrace tenant and all the Azure resources would be pre-provisioned for the learner.

+The learner would use a provided Bastion host VM that has a web-based cloud SSH shell.
+The learned would not log into the Azure web console.

+On this Bastion VM, the workshop repo would already be cloned and the credentials file `/tmp/workshop-credentials.json` would already exist and be populated with the information needed for their use.

+The learner would only then need to run any scripts in the `/home/workshop/learner-scripts/` folder.